 Don't call me a grinch.
 I listen to Mariah Carey's All I Want for Christmas is You year-round.

-F is for Thanksgiving FRESH SALAD
+F is for Fresh Green Salads

-- Fall Farmers' Market Salad with Maple Citrus Vinaigrette , pictured above
+- Fall Farmers' Market Salad with Maple Citrus Vinaigrette

 - Autumn 'Caprese' Salad with Persimmon, Pomegranate, and Prosciutto